pyinstaller/pyinstaller/doc/usage.rst

 The bootloader is able to display an one-image-style (i.e. only an image) splash screen, which is displayed before the actual extraction process starts.
 The splash screen supports non-transparent and transparent images as background image, so non-rectangular splash screens can also be displayed.
+Please see :ref:`splash supported image formats` for more details.

 As an additional feature, text can be displayed on the splash screen.
 This can be changed/updated from within Python.
 This offers the possibility to